juhasev/sample-ninja-help/panelist-manager-fraud.md

 same panelist can be terminated on one sub-panel and let through on another.
 If you are expecting an event type and never see it, check that switch first.

-Two are worth calling out because operators are often surprised by them:
+One is worth calling out because operators are often surprised by it:

-- **IP MISMATCH** only runs when **IP address** is on for that sub-panel.
-It is strict: a respondent moving between wifi and mobile data changes IP address without any dishonest intent.
 - **DUPLICATE FINGERPRINT** only affects the score when **Fingerprint mismatch** is on.
 With that switch off the event is still recorded so you can see it, but no points are taken away.